Background pattern

 • muscle weakness.

-• difficulty urinating, painful urination, decreased urine output (dysuria).
+• difficulty urinating, painful urination, less urine than normal (dysuria).

 Very rare: may affect up to 1 in 10,000 people

-Store this medication in a safe and protected place, to which other people cannot access.
-This medication can cause serious harm or even be fatal to people who have not been prescribed it.
+Keep this medicine in a safe and protected place, where others cannot access it.
+This medicine can cause serious harm and even be fatal to people who have not been prescribed it.

 Store below 30°C.

 For single use.
-This medication must be used immediately after opening the ampoule/dilution.
+This medicine must be used immediately after opening the ampoule/dilution.

-Do not use this medication after the expiration date that appears on the packaging and on the ampoules after “EXP”.
+Do not use this medicine after the expiration date that appears on the packaging and on the ampoules after "EXP".
 The expiration date is the last day of the month indicated.

 • The active ingredient is tramadol hydrochloride.
-Each milliliter of solution contains 50 mg of tramadol hydrochloride.
+Each ml of solution contains 50 mg of tramadol hydrochloride.
 Each 2 ml ampoule contains 100 mg of tramadol hydrochloride.

 • The other components are: sodium acetate trihydrate and water for injectable preparations.

-Tramadol Base is a transparent and colorless solution.
+Tramadol Basi is a clear and colorless solution.

-The injectable solution is presented in type I colorless glass ampoules of 2 ml (packs of 10 and 50 ampoules).
+The injectable solution is presented in type I colorless glass ampoules of 2 ml (packaging of 10 and 50 ampoules).

 Marketing Authorization Holder